 Get wireless air buds.
 I just purchased these and am happy to report that I no longer damage my ears and drop my phone because of wired ear buds catching on door knobs.
-They are small enough for a travel stocking stuffer and yet make a very valuable gift. ($145)
+They are small enough for a travel stocking stuffer and yet make a very valuable gift. ($160)

 Help your traveler stay organized with this Bagsmart cable organizer.
-It will hold five USB cords or other wires, a mouse, some batteries and a charger. ($20)
+It will hold five USB cords or other wires, a mouse, some batteries and a charger. ($17)

 If your traveler also has camera gear and laptop chargers, then consider getting the small Eagle Creeek packing cube.
 It’s perfect for storing larger chargers, extra SD cards, your Guerilla pod and other random electronics.
 It’s also a pretty cheap travel gift for under $13.
 This product is also available from REI.